Erkka V. Lehtola

 Erkka Viktor Lehtola (born 23 January 1972) is a Finnish football manager and a former player who played as a forward.
-He is currently working as the head coach of Finland U17 national team.
+He is currently working as an assistant coach of HJK Helsinki.

 Playing career

 After playing in the HJK Helsinki youth sector, Lehtola played for various clubs in the Greater Helsinki area.
 He won the Finnish championship title with HJK in 1997, and the 1998 Finnish Cup.
 He was also part of the HJK squad that historically qualified for the UEFA Champions League group stage in 1998–99.

 Managerial career

 After retiring as a player, Lehtola has managed FC Espoo and IF Gnistan.
 He has also worked as a youth coach for Finnish FA, Uusimaa area and HJK, and as a coaching director of HJK youth sector.
 Since 2017, Lehtola is a head coach of Finland U17 national team.

 Personal life

 Lehtola is a regular football pundit for Yle during international tournaments.

 He has publicly campaigned against the nicotine use in sports.
 Lehtola has also criticized the previous "Fair Play - Kaikki pelaa" system of Finnish FA.